GitRubbens/RZGT/README.md

 ## why is the master file generation tooooooooooo slow
 because it appends byte per byte in a string in a simple loop (looking for optimizations)

+## is this linux compatible
+maybe? i created it in windows for windows so idk if something will break on linux